MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/faqs-transition-unified-interface.md

 ### Where can I find public information about the Unified Interface direction?

-The strategic direction of the Unified Interface is already in the public domain through events such as:
+The strategic direction of Unified Interface is already in the public domain through events such as:
 - [MBAS: BRK2073 Microsoft Power Apps: Run one UI – the future of canvas, model-driven, and Unified Interface in Power Apps](https://powerusers.microsoft.com/t5/MBAS-Gallery/Microsoft-PowerApps-Run-one-UI-the-future-of-canvas-model-driven/td-p/301580)
 - [BRK3031 Implementation Best Practices for Dynamics 365: Making the move to modern Unified Interface](https://powerusers.microsoft.com/t5/Microsoft-Business-Applications/Implementation-Best-Practices-for-Dynamics-365-Making-the-move/m-p/299928)

 ### As an on-premises customer looking to move to the cloud, what is the best approach to adopt Unified Interface?

-It is highly recommended to plan your move to the Unified Interface at the same time as you migrate to the cloud.
-Begin testing of your legacy web client within the Unified Interface and once migrated, confirmed Unified Interface compatibility before you release to your user community.
-This will reduce the training effort and allow users to adopt some of the new features and capabilities the Unified Interface has to offer.
+It is highly recommended to plan your move to Unified Interface at the same time as you migrate to the cloud.
+Begin testing of your legacy web client within Unified Interface and once migrated, confirmed Unified Interface compatibility before you release to your user community.
+This will reduce the training effort and allow users to adopt some of the new features and capabilities Unified Interface has to offer.
 For more information, please speak with your Microsoft representative.

 ### When will ISVs be notified of the need to move to Unified Interface?